onozaty/pukiwiki-to-md/README.md

 ### Excluded Pages

-Pages starting with `:` are automatically excluded:
+The following system pages are automatically excluded:

-- `:config/*` - Configuration pages
+- `:config` and `:config/*` - Configuration pages
 - `:RenameLog` - Rename history

-- Other system pages
+Note: User-created pages starting with `:` (e.g., `:userpage`) are not excluded and will be converted normally.

 ### Unsupported Syntax